robertoallende/random-user/README.md

 - Enable code test coverage with JaCoCo

 - Add Swipe to Refresh or make UserListViewModel aware of connection status to automatically update user lists, in particular for the empty result case.

+- Improve network erros to make them more user friendly.